Srijan1972/Srijan1972/README.md

 # Srijan Gupta

-I'm a junior at IIT Delhi majoring in Computer Science and Engineering.
+I'm a junior at [IIT Delhi](http://www.iitd.ac.in/) majoring in Computer Science and Engineering.

 ## 🔭 Current Work

-- At Carleton University as a Globalink Research Intern with Prof. Gabriel Wainer at the ARSLab.
+- At [Carleton University](https://carleton.ca/) as a Globalink Research Intern with Prof. Gabriel Wainer at the [ARSLab](https://arslab.sce.carleton.ca/).

-## 🌱 Currently Learning
+## 🌱 Current Learning

 - Compilers and their various optimizations
 - DEVS (Discrete Event System Specification) based simulators